KanybekMomukeyev/hellodocker/README.md

 docker-compose up -d
 ```

 Then fire up Chrome and point it to the Docker host IP.
-I'm on a Mac, so I have
+You can get this IP by
-to visit whatever IP address `boot2docker ip` gives me.
+running `docker-machine ip default`.

 If you see
 `Cannot start container 8675309: Cannot link to a non running container` then